Hemkumar247/Hackathon_api/README.md

 -   **Response**:
     ```json
     {
-      "status": "API is online and ready."
+      "status": "High-Accuracy API is online and ready."
     }
     ```